IRNAS/irnas.github.io/_posts/2016-05-11-synthomir-synth-by-radiona.md

 ---
 layout: post
-title: "Synthomir synth by Radiona"
+title: "Synthomir - 8 bit DIY synth by Radiona"
 description: "Synthomir is a 8 bit DIY synth designed and developed by Radiona, Zagreb Makerspace.
 Last month we visited them and received their Synthomir in kit version as a gift."
 category: IRNAS, Other Projects
 tags: [IRNAS, Synthomir, synth, DIY]